black-sheep-dev/harbour-quartermaster/README.md

 - Authentification with Long-Lived Access Token (see "Authentication" section)
 - Secure storage of all secrets using Sailfish-Secrets
 - Device tracking using GPS (not tested well)
-- Device tracking using available and connected wifi networks
+- Device tracking using connected wifi access points
 - Device sensors:
 >  - *Battery level*
 >  - *Battery charging*